 BM: You know, I really like the Chinese proverb: "you want to be rich - build a road".
 And the Chinese have been implementing this idea for many years in the form of building a network of highways and high-speed trains.
 In my opinion, if we want to be an important player in this Sino-European puzzle, this terminal should appear, it is very much needed.
 And remember, this is the eastern wall, so we are also developing the entire eastern Poland, which will be really important in the years to come.
 In my opinion, this terminal should be created, I keep my fingers crossed for this to succeed.

-R: Thank you very much, Bartosz Miszkiewicz, the president of Symlog, was our guest, thank you very much.
+R: Thank you very much, Bartosz Miszkiewicz, president of the company Symlog was our guest, thank you very much.